 We enjoy the social side of meeting other ladies – we’re certainly not all ‘jam and Jerusalem’.
 Our members range in ages from 37 to 90+ years and our interests grow more diverse as membership increases.

 As a WI member, you will enjoy a varied programme.
 Each WI holds eleven meetings every year and you can also get involved in the various regional and national level events and activities.

 Your membership entitles you to eight copies a year of the WI membership magazine, WI Life, as well as regular newsletters and mailings to keep you up-to-date with all the news and events from your federation and the NFWI.
-The full annual membership joining fee is £37.50.
+The full annual membership subscription for 2018 is £41.

 If you are unable to commit the time to attending WI meetings you could become an NFWI Associate instead.
 You can find more details on the WI website (www.thewi.org.uk ).

 About the WI